-CDBG-CV funds may reimburse allowable costs incurred by the grantee recipient or subrecipient for approved activities related to COVID-19 beginning March 27, 2020 (CARES Act authorization date).
+Initial CDBG-CV funds may reimburse allowable costs for approved COVID-19 activities beginning March 27, 2020 (CARES Act authorization date).
 The funds must be expended in a timely manner to address immediate needs.
-The grantee recipient’s CDBG-CV contract will establish the end date, which could extend to June 30, 2022.
+The CDBG-CV contracts will establish the end date, which could extend to June 30, 2023.

 Technical Assistance Resources